daa2618/drying-pred/README.md

 training the machine learning algorithms using the data obtained from experiments.
 Using this historical data, the models has been optimised using various techniques to improve their prediction accuracy.

+# Optimising the Machine Learning Algorithms
+Cross validation technique has been used to reduce the effect of overfitting of the ML models with the experimental data.
+An important contribution of this research is the extensive work done on the application of artificial neural networks for prediction.
+The ANN model’s performance is greatly dependent on the hyperparameters such as the activation and training functions.
+Therefore, five different training functions namely, Bayesian regularisation (brnn), resilient backpropagation with backtracking (rprop+), resilient backpropagation without backtracking (rprop-), smallest absolute gradient (sag) and smallest learning rate (slr) were used to train the model.
+An interesting thing to note is that the Bayesian regularised neural network resulted in poor predictive accuracy and a huge margin of error.
+One hidden layer and linear activation function for the output layer are considered for all the models based on previous studies.

+In addition to this, six activation functions were analysed and the best was chosen based on the minimum cross validated RMSE and maximum R2.
+These activation functions include, Elliot symmetric sigmoid (elliotsig), radial basis (radbas), rectified linear unit (reLu), logistic sigmoid (sigmoid), softplus, and hyperbolic tangent sigmoid (tansig).
+With that in mind and assuming sigmoid activation function for the hidden layer, rprop- and radbas have been identified as the best training and activation functions, respectively.
+The appropriate number of hidden neurons to obtain the best predictive accuracy from the model has been found with the rprop- training function and radbas activation function.
+With the obtained parameters, the ANN model was trained and used for predicting the moisture ratio.

+# Validation of results
+To validate the claims from literatures that support vector regression (SVR) has better generalisation ability than ANN, a SVR model was created.
+Radias basis kernel function was chosen and to tune the hyperparameters such as cost and sigma, Bayesian optimisation algorithm was used.
+With the tuned hyperparameters, the SVR model was trained and the moisture ratio was predicted.